daniel-yj-yang/pyvis-timeline/README.rst

 Interactive Timeline Visualizations
 ===================================

-This tool leverages the amazing vis-timeline library (https://github.com/visjs/vis-timeline) to provide visualization.
+This tool leverages the amazing vis-timeline library to provide interactive visualizations.

 Installation